Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 # Set-1 #

-1. Scope of a variable: It is the visibility of the variables.
+1.Scope of a variable: It is the visibility of the variables.
 Scope of the variable defines which part of the program can access those variables.
 Scope can be global or local.
 Variables with global scope are accessable to the entire program where as variables with local scope are accessable only within that particular block of code.

 2.Declaration: Declaring a variable indicates the type and size of the variable.
 It doesnot allocate any memory space.